-Any challenges or questions are to be directed to the associate dean for Clinical Affairs.
+Any challenges or questions are to be directed to the Associate Dean for Clinical Affairs.
 The student has the right for review of the challenge by the Promotions and Matriculation Committee, if the associate dean's response requires further clarification.

 In cases where a passing grade is not achieved, if deemed appropriate by the Promotions & Matriculation Committee, the student will be given the opportunity to repeat the rotation.
 Upon successful completion of the repeated rotation, a maximum grade of 70% will be recorded on the student transcript.
-Failure of more than one clinical rotation is grounds for dismissal.

-COM 700: Clinical Osteopathic Medicine Selective
+OST 700: Clinical Osteopathic Medicine

-Clinical Osteopathic Medicine is a mandatory selective rotation.
+Clinical Osteopathic Medicine is a mandatory CORE rotation.
 The program attempts to answer the questions of "WHEN", "WHY", "HOW", "WHERE", and "IF" to utilize osteopathic manipulative techniques as part of the treatment plan for the medical/surgical patient.
 The appreciation of the intercommunication of the body systems, and the interpretation of T A R T findings is incorporated into the diagnosis and treatment of neural, muscular, joint, and visceral dysfunction.
 The osteopathic medical student is introduced to the evaluation and management of medical/surgical patients in both the out-patient and in-hospital setting.